 Simply put content marketing is an advertising strategy which existed longer than we can remember.
 Way back in 1732 Benjamin Franklin issued the Poor Richard’s Almanack to promote his printing business.
 The year 1888 Johnson & Johnson issued publication to impart tips to the medical community.
 They targeted doctors on the use of bandages with Modern Methods of Antiseptic Wound Treatment.
 When soap opera was born on television Procter and Gamble promoted their Oxydol soap powder to the adult female population.

-And there were bill boards, or you may have seen them in movies.
+And do you remember billboards?
+You may have seen them in movies.
 They show an arrow pointing you in the direction of a restaurant or gas station, parks or other points of interest.
-In movie theaters a trailer is shown before the actual show, advising you what’s coming soon, entice you to return to the movies.
-You don’t see them now, but there was a time when door-to-door salesmen clinging your doorbell to offer you a free sample of their product, expecting you to call later and make a purchase to drive up sales.
+In movie theaters a trailer is shown before the actual movie advising you on what's coming soon, enticing you to return to the movies.
+You don’t see them now, but there was a time when door-to-door salesmen clinging your doorbell to offer you a free sample of their product, expecting you to call later and make a purchase to drive up their sales.

-There are many, many platforms where you can display your content, too many to list, but here are some examples to stir your mind.
+And to attract even more audience there is a plethora of different platforms through which you can display your content, too many to list, but here are some examples to stir your mind.

 Blogs are another platform where content marketing is done, to make known to a wide section of the community what is going on in the business.
-It can also be the site where information you seek is found.
-For instance, if you are puzzled about any subject, just do a search on the internet and you will find blogs like this one, for instance, white paper, e-books, e-mails and more, to find the information you seek.
+It can also be the site where information about a product or service is found.
+For instance, if you are puzzled about any subject, just do a search on the internet and you will find blogs like this one, for instance, white paper, e-books, e-mails and more for article that puzzles the mind.

 Social Media Content Marketing